graveltr/alfie_turret/notes.md

 + calibrate the machine to hit the four corners of the rectangle
 + interpolate based on Alf's position
 + maybe can just do color matching?

+# Positive Sample Prep
++ run the webcam, and have it save frames